alex-lt-kong/the-nitty-gritty/cpp/04_templates/README.md

   `my_max()` function in runtime again and again?
 Let's just print `3`.
 Brilliant!

-* To summarize, in `1_hello-world.cpp`, we demonstrated how templates are written in C++'s source code--but after `g++`'s optimization, the `my_max()` function and all the templates stuff are nowhere to be found on the machine code level.
+* To summarize, in `1_hello-world.cpp`, we demonstrated how templates are written in C++'s source code--but after `g++`'s optimization, the `my_max()` function and all the templates stuff are nowhere to be found at the machine code level.
   * This is also one of the key reasons why C++ can be almost as fast as C--while it adds a lot of useful abstraction on top of C, at the bare metal level, all the abstraction goes away and the machine code should, hopefully, be as good as C (or, as good as "as-if" such abstraction never has existed).
-  * This is also one reasons why C++ is usually slightly slower then C--some of its abstraction is difficult or impossible to be optmize away, dragging the performance down a bit.
+  * This is also one reasons why C++ is usually slightly slower then C--some of its abstraction is difficult or impossible to be optmized away, dragging the performance down a bit.

 ## [2_dynamic-input.cpp](./2_dynamic-input.cpp):

-* To overcome the ["as-if" rule](https://en.cppreference.com/w/cpp/language/as_if) trap, in this program we make input dynamic--by using the `rand()` function.
+* To overcome the ["as-if"](https://en.cppreference.com/w/cpp/language/as_if) trap, in this program we make input dynamic by using the `rand()` function.

 * The resultant assembly code is closer to what we expect:
   ```assembly